bbenz/allaroundazure/content/post/2020-06-22-command-line-tips-and-tricks.md

 image: 2020-06-22–Brian-Benz-Command-line-Tips-And-Tricks.png
 ---

+{{< video "OQAu2q0z-wA" >}}

+## 📺 All Around Azure no. 003

 In this live session Brian will join Frank to show all how to get the most out of the experience on Windows, Mac & Linux, with the command line.

-{{< video "OQAu2q0z-wA" >}}
-📺 Stream #AllAroundAzure no. 003

 ## Useful Links